OrangeFox86/DreamcastControllerUsbPico/README.md

-# DreamcastControllerUsbPico
+# DreamPort (formally DreamcastControllerUsbPico)

-Using a Raspberry Pi Pico, DreamcastControllerUsbPico enables USB interfacing with a Dreamcast or its controllers and peripherals, functioning in either host mode or client mode as depicted below.
+Using a Raspberry Pi Pico, DreamPort enables USB interfacing with a Dreamcast or its controllers and peripherals, functioning in either host mode or client mode as depicted below.

 | Host Mode | Client Mode |
 | -------- | ------- |